 - Is it my insurance company's responsibility or my responsibility to pay for my dental treatment?
 The patient is responsible for payment of services rendered.
 If the insurance company ultimately denies coverage, you will need to advocate for your benefits directly with the insurer.

 - Can the dentist's office deal with my insurer, instead of me dealing with them?
 As the policyholder, it is your responsibility to deal with the insurer.
 We will submit forms on your behalf as a courtesy, at the time of treatment.
 But you will need to contact the insurer if any issues arise.

 - My dentist said I need three cleanings a year.
 My insurance pays for only two a year.
 Why is this?
 This goes back to the main issue at hand: Dental insurance provides a discount for some things, but it is not designed to meet your unique oral health needs.
 If your dentist is recommending three cleanings yearly, it is for the good of your oral health.
 Paying for the extra cleaning out-of-pocket may be the right thing to do, because it is probably necessary in order for you to avoid problems like gum disease or tooth decay.

 Arrange Your Consultation in San Francisco

-Dr. Jarrod Cornehl is an experienced dentist caring for patients from San Francisco and across the surrounding Bay Area, including San Rafael, Oakland and Berkeley.
-To arrange a consultation with him, or to schedule your next checkup and cleaning, please call the DENTAL STUDIO at 415-392-5025.
+Our experienced dentists care for patients from San Francisco and across the surrounding Bay Area, including San Rafael, Oakland and Berkeley.
+To arrange a consultation, or to schedule your next checkup and cleaning, please call the DENTAL STUDIO at 415-392-5025.